active-cell/japanize/README.md

  * got the threshold in the main function to allow for interaction at higher level
  * used interact_manual widget to let the user play with the settings

-The images are locate on an img subfoder, all the images are form pexels https://www.pexels.com/
+The images are locateg on an img subfoder, all the images are form pexels https://www.pexels.com/